regislon/disdrodb/docs/index.rst

-.. s documentation master file, created by sphinx-quickstart on Fri Jul  1 10:27:02 2022.
+.. d documentation master file, created by sphinx-quickstart on Wed Jul 13 14:44:07 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to s's documentation!
+Welcome to disdroDB's documentation!
 =============================

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2

+   overview
+   install

    :caption: Contents:

-   modules